JoeTheHobo/circuits/README.md

 The Space Key:
 Press one point, then press space.
 Now press a final point.
 Between the two points will fill with whatever type is selected.

+The '`' Key:
+Press it and then press another cell.
+Nothing happens.
+Just kidding, what happened is that now you have selected that cell.
+So instead of pressing the number you can now just place and it will be what you want!

 # Thank you
 If anyone plays around with this I would be super happy.
 I am a new developer and still is learning a lot to do with JavaScript.
 If you have any feedback please let me know, I'm trying to learn everything to do with Programming/Computer Science.